 The Malaysian bond market saw an unwinding of "rate cut" bets at the end of January following BNM's announcement to keep interest rates unchanged at 1.75% highlighting that recovery of the local economy was underway.
-The shorter-end of the MGS curve saw yields rise whilst longer-tenured papers remained resilient.
-Market is of the expectation that central bank will cut rates in BNM's next meeting in March, but our in-house view views that the likelihood of a cut is minimal.
+The shorter-end of the MGS curve saw yields rose whilst longer-tenured papers remained resilient that month.